nirtamir2/talks/2025-06-26/src/slides.md

 In real apps, we hit edge cases the type system can't catch.
 Dividing by zero returns Infinity - a valid number.
 TypeScript accepts it, but it's probably not what we want.
-This is where the guarantees start breaking down.
 -->

 ---